sofiatech/.github/README.md

 ⚡ Check out some of my GitHub Actions on the Actions Marketplace [here](https://github.com/marketplace?type=actions&query=joshjohanning) 🚀

-⚡ I have been an avid user of Azure Pipelines and have my pipeline templates consolidated in my [pipeline-templates](https://github.com/joshjohanning/pipeline-templates) repo
+⚡ Avid user of Azure Pipelines and have my pipeline templates consolidated in my [pipeline-templates](https://github.com/joshjohanning/pipeline-templates) repo

 ⚡ To contact me:
   - 🌱 Leave a comment on one of my [posts](https://rumen.free.bg/)!